BP confirms interest in buying Rosneft stock

-LONDON (Reuters) - - British oil company BP (BP.L) confirmed on Friday that it is interested in buying shares in Russian state controlled group Rosneft (ROSN.MM), provided the proposed sale of its stake in private Russian venture TNK-BP goes through.
+LONDON, Sept 21 (Reuters) - - British oil company BP confirmed on Friday that it is interested in buying shares in Russian state controlled group Rosneft, provided the proposed sale of its stake in private Russian venture TNK-BP goes through.

 “BP aims to be an investor in Russia for many decades to come,” a spokesman said by email after Rosneft said it had received a proposal for a stake purchase by BP.